routerworld3/wiki_vp/cyber/01_cyber_sol.md

 - **ZTNA** = a keycard for each door, instead of a key to the whole building.
 The old VPN put users *on the network*; ZTNA grants access to *one app at a time* based on identity and device health.
 - **FWaaS** = your firewall, delivered from the cloud instead of a box in your rack.

-> **Example vendors:** Zscaler, Netskope, Palo Alto Prisma Access, Cloudflare One, Cisco Secure Access.
+> **Example vendors:** Zscaler, Netskope,Appgate, Palo Alto Prisma Access, Cloudflare One, Cisco Secure Access.

 ---